 A follow up health survey is currently collecting information on major non-fatal diseases by house-to-house field work.

-Using blood samples we have genotyped and exome sequenced all participants.
-We are currently in the final stages of compiling metabolomic data for all participants which includes important biomarkers such as cholesterol fractions and triglycerides.
 All participants are tracked for mortality through linkage to Mexican national mortality records.
 By mid 2022 over 30,000 were confirmed to have died.

 Study oversight, funding and further information